eduardvintila/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

 CODING_STYLE.md  Config.uk  CONTRIBUTING.md  COPYING.md  kraft.yaml  main.c  MAINTAINERS.md  Makefile  Makefile.uk  monkey.h  README.md
 ```

-The `kraft.yaml` file is the most important file.
+The `kraft.yaml` file is the most important file when building an app using kraft.
-It stores kraft-speficic configuration for the app and it's used by kraft when configuring, building and running the application.
+It stores kraft-speficic configuration for the app and its dependencies on other libraries.
+It's used by kraft when configuring, building and running the application.
 Other files are important as well, but they are used behind the scenes by kraft.
 We will detail them later in the session and in session 02: Behind the Scenes.